meteor-activeroute/legacy/README.md

 #### isNotActiveRoute

-Helper to check if the supplied route name doesn't match the currently active route's name.
+Template helper to check if the supplied route name doesn't match the currently active route's name.

 Returns either a configurable `'string'`, which defaults to `'disabled'`, or